MartinaB91/project4-my-blog/README.md

 Other improvements:
 - Build automatic tests before building code to prevent finding bugs late in the development process (TDD).
 - Add functionality for respond to a comment.
-- Blog app could be named myblog for better overwiev.
+- Blog app could be named myblog for a more meaningful name.
+- The intended purpose of the Blog app was to create a personal blog page that other users could see, simliar to the category page.
+The intended additional features was the epics above.
+For now, this app is quite unused.

 ## Deployment
 ### Local deployment